 nsu=tag:acme.com,2023:schemas:data#off%3B;b=M/RbKBsRVkePCePcx24oRA==

-Table 6 – ABNF Description for a ExpandedNodeId
+Table 6 – Description for a ExpandedNodeId

 <expanded-node-id>